MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Deploy/How-to-Install-a-VMM-Management-Server-on-an-Additional-Node-of-a-Cluster.md

     For information about hardware and software requirements for VMM, see System Requirements for System Center vNext.

-11. On the **Database configuration** page, the database server is displayed as a read\-only value in the **Server name** text box.
+11. On the **Database configuration** page, the database server is displayed as a read-only value in the **Server name** text box.
 If the account you are using does not have permissions for that database, select **Use the following credentials**, and then type credentials for the database.
 Click **Next** to continue.

 12. On the **Configure service account and distributed key management** page, provide the password of the domain account that will be used by the Virtual Machine Manager service.